Schmidt games and Cantor winning sets: Introduction and Results

 \begin{theorem} Let $X=\{0,1\}^\bbn$ with the metric $d(x,y) = 2^{-v(x,y)}$, where $v(x,y)$ denotes the length of the longest common initial segment of $x$ and $y$.
 Let $T:X\to X$ be the left shift map.
 If $K\sub X$ satisfies $\dim_H K < 1$ then the set

 is $1 - \dim_H K$ Cantor winning, or, equivalently, $\dim_H K$ potential winning. \end{theorem}

 Here, $\dim_H$ stands for the Hausdorff dimension.
 The set $E$ in (\ref{eq:exceptionalSet}) was first considered by Dolgopyat~\cite{Dolgopyat}, who proved that $\dim_H E=1$.
-Unlike the property of having full Hausdorff dimension, the potential winning property passes automatically to subspaces.
-More precisely, if $Y\sub X$ is a subspace of $X$ and $E\sub X$ is $c$ potential winning, then $E\cap Y$ is $c$ potential winning on $Y$.
-Hence, in particular, using the notation of Theorem \ref{thm:dolgopyat}, if $Y\sub X$ is a subshift of finite type and $K\sub X$ satisfies $\dim_H \left(K\cap Y\right) < \dim_H Y$, then Theorems \ref{thm:dolgopyat} and \ref{propositionfullHD} immediately imply that $\dim_H \left(E\cap Y\right) = \dim_H Y$, which is exactly the content of \cite[Theorem 1]{Dolgopyat}.
+Unlike the property of having full Hausdorff dimension, the potential winning property passes automatically to subspaces (see Lemma \ref{lem:restriction}).
+Hence, in particular, using the notation of Theorem \ref{thm:dolgopyat}, if $Y\sub X$ is a subshift of finite type and $K\sub X$ satisfies $\dim_H \left(K\cap Y\right) < \dim_H Y$, then Theorems \ref{thm:dolgopyat} and \ref{propositionfullHD} imply that $\dim_H \left(E\cap Y\right) = \dim_H Y$, which is exactly the content of \cite[Theorem 1]{Dolgopyat}.

 The set of all points whose orbit closure misses a given subset is considered in various contexts, such as piecewise expanding maps of the interval and Anosov diffeomorphisms on compact surfaces \cite{Dolgopyat}, certain partially hyperbolic maps \cite{CamposGelfert2,Wu}, rational maps on the Riemann sphere \cite{CamposGelfert}, and $\beta$ shifts \cite{FarmPersson,FPS}.
 We suggest that Theorem \ref{thm:dolgopyat} might be generalisable to these contexts; however, we choose to present the proof in the above prototypical example.
 See also \cite{BMPS} for a related problem where the rate at which the orbit is allowed to approach the subset $K$ depends on the geometrical properties of $K$.